Create Custom cnquery Providers

 Learn how to create custom cnquery providers for any platform

-You can create your own custom providers for any MQL runtime, including cnquery and cnspec.
+While cnquery includes providers for many common platforms, you can create custom providers to query systems or services that aren't yet supported.
+Custom providers work with any MQL runtime, including cnquery and cnspec.
 Providers can be written in any language or framework as long as they adhere to the plugin structure and API.

 Provider structure